Amazon Faves

 Free Things to Do in Puerto Plata

-Neither of the Puerto Plata ports provides direct ocean access, although both offer a free “beachfront” experience, so if you’re seeking to just soak in the sun and have your body in the sand, you can do so at no cost –- right there at port.
-You'll need to venture out if you wish to get in the water, swim, or snorkel.
+Neither of the Puerto Plata ports provides direct ocean access, although both offer a free “beachfront” experience, so if you’re seeking to soak in the sun and have your body in the sand, you can do so at no cost right there at port.
+You’ll need to venture out if you wish to get in the water, swim, or snorkel.

 Several beaches with free public access are accessible via taxi, but Puerto Plata taxis are pricey.
 I have visited two of Puerto Plata’s public beaches: Cosita Rica, which is walkable from Taino Bay (about 15 minutes), and Playa del Pueblito, which is not walkable from either port.
-These beaches aren't the best compared to other Caribbean port destinations, but they are still worth a visit if you love a beach day experience.
+These beaches aren’t the best compared to other Caribbean port destinations, but they are still worth a visit if you love a beach day experience.

 Historic Puerto Plata

-chronically crowded, however, but great for a quick visit and photo opp, primarily as they’re located so close to one another and just a stone’s throw away from the center of the historic town district, known as Central Park, or Parque Central, where there are beautiful buildings, most notable of which is the eye-catching St. Philip the Apostle Cathedral.
+They’re also just a stone’s throw away from the center of the historic town district, known as Central Park (Parque Central), where there are beautiful buildings, most notable of which is the eye-catching St. Philip the Apostle Cathedral.
 Locals often populate the square with buckets of bird seed and accept tips from travelers who wish to feed the flocks of pigeons that populate the area.
-Of all the things we did on a recent visit to Puerto Plata,
+Of all the things we did on a recent visit to Puerto Plata, feeding the pigeons and having them eat from her hand was the highlight for my kiddo.

 Ambar Museum